How to keep garlic

 2. Keeping Garlic Fresh by Freezing

-Preserving garlic by freezing is another method to keep your harvest fresh for later use.
+Conserving garlic by freezing is another method to keep your harvest fresh for later use.
 Just place peeled or unpeeled cloves in a freezer bag.
 Squeeze out as much air from the bag and seal it.
 Garlic has a strong aroma, if it is not wrapped up properly, it will affect everything available in your freezer.

 Important Considerations: